crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 expected several weeks ago.
 They're also rewarded geographically, though being in the same region as Villanova might not be a reward.

+**8. Arizona - Midwest (Salt Lake City)**

+The only region left is Kansas City, but the Pac 12 tournament champs get their closest pod site.

 <a name='latest'></a>
 *Reload for the latest updates*